-Note: Be aware of the following back-end server restrictions:
+Note: Be aware of the following restrictions:

-Solaris back-end server

-There is no support for load balancing IPv6 traffic to back-end Solaris 5.8 servers.
+- Load Balancer does not support passive FTP.
+To enable active FTP, refer to "Problem: Load Balancer will not use passive FTP mode" on page 144 - Solaris Solaris back-end server: There is no support for load balancing IPv6 traffic to backend Solaris 5.8 servers.
 On Solaris 5.8, there is an incompatibility with a MAC-forwarded IPv6 packet and the Solaris IPv6 stack.
-When the cluster is configured on a Solaris 5.8 back-end server using the ifconfig lo0 (loopback) command, the packet arrives at the Solaris 5.8 node, but is not accepted.
-However, you can use Load Balancer for IPv4 and IPv6 installations to load balance IPv4 traffic to back-end Solaris 5.8 servers.
+When the cluster is configured on a Solaris 5.8 backend server using the ifconfig lo0 (loopback) command, the packet arrives at the Solaris 5.8 node, but is not accepted.
+However, you can use Load Balancer for IPv4 and IPv6 installations to load balance IPv4 traffic to backend Solaris 5.8 servers.